ITALY

 The minimum thresholds for a seat in the Chamber of Deputies are:

-- for a political coalition: 10 % of total valid votes;
+- for a political party: 3% of total valid votes;

-- for a political party (list) within a coalition: 2% of total valid votes;
+- for a coalition: 10% of total valid votes.

 Seats which become vacant between general elections are filled by the "next-in-line" candidate of the same party list.
 By-elections are held in the case of majority seats.